alexstophel/ndb-ruby/README.md

 # NDB-Ruby

-This is a simple ruby wrapper around the National Nutrient Database REST API provided by the United States Department of Agriculture.
+This is a simple Ruby wrapper around the National Nutrient Database REST API provided by the United States Department of Agriculture.
 In general, all of the parameters accepted by the API can be specified through the methods in this gem.

 This gem assumes that you want data returned in JSON format.
 There may be support for XML in the future.

-## Setting your API Key
+## Setting the API Key

+All calls to the API require a registered data.gov api_key.
 If you're using Rails, you can set up your API in an initializer like this:

 ```ruby
 # config/initializer/ndb-api.rb